charent/ChatLM-mini-Chinese/README.en.md

 # 1. 👋Introduction

 Today's large language models tend to have large parameters, and consumer-grade computers are slow to do simple inference, let alone train a model from scratch.
-The goal of this project is to organize the training process of generative language models, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, RLHF optimization, etc.
+The goal of this project is to train a generative language models from scratch, including data cleaning, tokenizer training, model pre-training, SFT instruction fine-tuning, RLHF optimization, etc.

 ChatLM-mini-Chinese is a small Chinese chat model with only 0.2B (added shared weight is about 210M) parameters.
 It can be pre-trained on  machine with a minimum of 4GB of GPU memory (`batch_size=1`, `fp16` or `bf16`), `float16` loading and inference only require a minimum of 512MB of GPU memory.